ProCloud AG, Sägestrasse 50, 5600 Lenzburg

 4. Customer obligations

-4.1 First Level Support is performed by the Customer.
-For IT managers, ProCloud is available during office hours, unless otherwise agreed.
+4.1 First level support is provided by the customer.
+ProCloud is available for the IT responsible during office hours.
+These points apply unless otherwise agreed.

 4.2 Upon conclusion of the contract, the Customer undertakes to accept and pay for the contractual services / products.
 You can adjust the services you receive at any time.
 During the contract period, 75% of the originally booked services must be maintained.